SamuelPethick/Activity-Log/Week7&8.md

 Time worked on:

-Requirements: A $50 credit in google, on the account used.
+Requirements: A $50 credit in google cloud, on the account used.
 Or alternative method of payment.

 Accomplishments and Outputs: